ShivrajRath/web-components/README.md

 ## CheckList

 Displays a checklist of items.
 Useful for users to tick off the list.
+Also, it allows to add custom item to the list

 ```html
 <check-list